Here's What You Need to Know

 Our Common Future (aka Brundtland Report), 1987

-When we respect the ecosystems we live in, it doesn't just protect waterways, plants, and animals, it impacts our daily lives.
-Healthy environments contribute to thriving communities, vibrant ecosystems, and abundant resources.
+When we nurture and respect the ecosystems we live in, it protects waterways, plants, and animals, and it impacts our daily lives.
+Healthy environments contribute to human health, thriving communities, vibrant ecosystems, and abundant resources.